arnauqb/diff_abms_tutorial/webpage/03-differentiable-abm.md

 where $\beta$ is the effective contact rate (higher values correspond to faster disease spread), and $\gamma$ is the recovery rate (e.g., a $\gamma =0.05$ corresponds to a mean recovery time of 20 days), and S, I, R are the fraction of susceptible, infected, and recovered individuals respectively.

-The corresponding agent-based model can be obtained by considering a collection of $N$ agents.
+The corresponding ABM can be obtained by considering a collection of $N$ agents.
 At each time-step, the probability of agent $i$ getting infected is given by

 $$
 p_i = 1 - \exp{\left(-\beta I \Delta t\right)},